SandyRodger/LS170-171/L1_the_internet.md

 - **The header** provides protocol specific meta-data about the PDU.
   - For example an IP packet header would include fields for the Source IP address and the Destination IP address, which would be used to correctly route the packet.
 - **The Data Payload** Is the data we want to transfer.
-- The entire PDU from a protocol at one layer is set as the data payload for a protocol at the layer below ** 'below' might be an unhelpful word here.
+- The entire PDU from a protocol at one layer is set as the data payload for a protocol at the layer below
+    - 'below' might be an unhelpful word here.
 Think more like Russian nesting-dolls.
-The next layer is the oiuter-layer in a game of pass the parcel. **
+The next layer is the outer-layer in a game of pass the parcel.
   - For example a HTTP request at the Application Layer could be set as the payload for a TCP segment at the Transport layer.
 <p align="center">
   <img width="874" alt="Screenshot 2023-04-07 at 15 56 18" src="https://user-images.githubusercontent.com/78854926/230629907-fe2f5ee4-4692-49bc-9274-a049b7999f8b.png">